elliottomlinson/cardmaster/README.md

 ## Introduction

-The player can cast a card from their hand at any time.
+Players can cast a card from their hand at any time.
 Each card has an instant single-use **⚡ Cast Effect**.

 <p align="center">
   <img src="https://git.io/JEQYa" width="50%" id="#Shift" title="⚡ Move a metre">
 </p>

+*Hover over a card's name to see its effect*

 On an opponent's turn, the player could
 <i><a href="Shift" title="⚡ Move a metre">Shift</a></i> to dodge, or interfere with